About

 Our work with Eskom and large energy users

-Mexel®432 has been through rigorous independent technical evaluation, including application at Kriel and a formal testing protocol for Tutuka.
+Mexel®432 has prior Eskom technical engagement history, including RT&D evaluation at Kriel and a structured testing protocol pathway for Tutuka.
 We understand the realities of working on live stations: water-quality constraints, operational risk, safety, and the need to align with engineering, chemical services and station management.

 Our goal is straightforward: help stations stabilise condenser performance, not replace maintenance or plant disciplines.
 TES is structured so that station teams, engineering and independent referees can see the same data and draw their own technical conclusions.